IM-git/IMFrame/README.md

         else:
             self.browser = browser
 ```
-In the main_page file: if browser isn't shipping from test file( is None), takes webdriver from DataSetting,
+In the base_page file: if browser isn't shipping from test file( is None), takes webdriver from DataSetting,
 else browser conducts from test file.\
 In this situation, it is compared here that the file is initialized using singleton or not.
 ___